opencog/learn/README.md

 To obtain the marginals for the cross-connectors, repeat the above steps, but this time with `(make-shape-vec-api)` as the base class.
 At this time, the need for the cross-connectors (shapes) is optional...
+It would be recommended, except that there are explosiveluy more of
+them: 2 to 5 cross-connectors get created for each ordinary connector (since each slot can be a wild-card, and a word typically has 2-5 connectors).
+This can double or triple the size of a dataset.

-The above omputations may take hours or days, depending on the size of the disjunct set.
+The above computations may take hours or days, depending on the size of the disjunct set.
 Be sure to make a backup copy of the resulting database before proceeding to the next step.

+While the above is running, read and contemplate the next section.
+Games you can play with the resulting dataset follow afterwards.

 Determining Grammatical Classes